ribasco/gif-reader/README.md

 #### Motivation

-After testing some GIF decoding libraries available (ImageIO, Apache Commons Imaging) for Java, I found that there were still cases where some animated images were not processed or handled properly, resulting in deformation on the output image or simply returning in error.
-This library was developed with the intention of addressing these issues (e.g. `Bad Code`, `ArrayIndexOutOfBoundsException`).
+After testing some GIF decoding libraries available (ImageIO, Apache Commons Imaging, DhyanB...) for Java, I found that there were still cases where some animated images were not processed or handled properly, resulting in deformation on the output image or simply returning in error (due to `OutOfMemoryError`).
+This library was developed with the intention of addressing these issues.

 #### Minimum JDK Version